phedayat/sel_cookie/README.md

 ## Notes
  * Each execution of rapid clicks halts all other processes.
 Please wait until it finishes completely
+ * Make sure to disable Vimium if running through the Repl

 ## Stack
  * Python